tier4/caret_doc/docs/configuration/inter_node_data_path.md

 As node filter is similar to communication filter, they are explained together in this section.

-With node filter and communication filter, `Architecture.search_paths()` excludes paths which includes selected nodes and topics.
+With node filter and communication filter, `Architecture.search_paths()` excludes paths which includes selected nodes or topics.
 They support regular expression.

 The following sample code shows usage.